-Statistics: Black Friday breaks all records again, however critics doubt the profit for retailers
+Statistics: Black Friday sales breaks all records again, however critics doubt the profit for retailers

 “We expected that the number of parcels shipped in connection with Black Friday would be record high again this year – and it was.
 What is interesting is that the increase this year was less pronounced than the growth in 2015.
 Everything indicates that Black Friday is a lasting tradition in the Nordics, but where many bargains get black asphalt underneath them before they end up in consumers.
 The most common delivery method for Black Friday parcels in the Nordic countries is delivery to a drop-point i.e. parcel lockers or shops and kiosks.
 This is probably because drop-point delivery is cheaper and more convenient for consumers, “says Steffen Pasgaard, Vice President at Consignor.